fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 - Create a new Spin app using a template
 - Build your Spin application with `spin build`
 - Run your application locally with `spin up`
-- Deployed your Spin application to Fermyon Cloud with `spin deploy`
+- Deployed your Spin application to Fermyon Cloud with `spin cloud deploy`

 ## Navigation